weiamAbed/AI_Face_Recognition_task3/README.md

 # AI_Face_Recognition_task3
 This repository is for task (3) of the AI track of my summer training at Smart-Methods

-Note:
+**Note:
-This is a collaborated work with Weiam Abed
-Please check the Attached files, Pictures, Video
+This is a collaborated work with Maryam Alabdulhadi Please check the Attached files, Pictures, Video**

 -------------------------------------------------------------------------------------------------------------------------------------------